 3. Support for adopted adults

-- have applied for their original birth certificate and have chosen Bucks as the place to have their counselling, and have informed the General Register Office of this
+- have applied for their original birth certificate and have chosen Buckinghamshire as the place to have their counselling, and have informed the General Register Office of this

 At the counselling session you will be given advice on how to proceed and how to prepare yourselves.
 You can apply to the General Register Office or Nidirect government services for a copy of your original birth certificate.
 All the information along with relevant forms can be found on the Directgov website.

 You are not required by law to have counselling before you can continue with your birth certificate application, although you may find it helpful.